VladStoyanovADP/Stanford_Machine_Learning_Coursera/Week_9/In-Video_Questions/README.md

 ![Anomaly_Detection_1](https://github.com/VladStoyanoff/Stanford_Machine_Learning_Coursera/blob/main/Week_9/In-Video_Questions/Anomaly_Detection_1.png)

-Option 1: If epsilon marks the boundary where the algorithm distinguishes anomalies from non-anomalies, and when p(x) =< epsilon marks it as an anomaly, then p(x) > epsilon is a non-anomaly.
+Option 1: If epsilon marks the boundary where the algorithm distinguishes anomalies from non-anomalies, and when the density estimation p(x) =< epsilon marks it as an anomaly, then the density estimation p(x) > epsilon is a non-anomaly.
 In this problem, the algorithm is flagging too many examples as anomalies, thus, increasing the parameter epsilon, will widen the boundary, resulting in even more flagging of anomalies as non-anomalies.
 Incorrect.

 Option 2: Following the logic on option 1, this is the correct answer.
 Decreasing the parameter epsilon will tighten the boundary and make sure that any sample outside this boundary get flagged as an anomaly.
 Correct.